mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 ## INTO THE JUNGLE

 > [!info]- Read the following to the Travellers:
-> Less than half a kilometre outside Vaca Goya, you could have stepped a million years back in time.
+> Less than half a kilometer outside Vaca Goya, you could have stepped a million years back in time.
 The jungles of Alell are still primal wilderness and there is not a single trace of humanity here.
 You are surrounded on all sides by walls of golden-barked trees with blood- red leaves.
 You hack your way through the underbrush, cutting aside web-like ferns and vines like braided ropes.
 Insects – or the local analogues of insect life, ugly four-legged things with eyes on their hips – scurry away from you or crawl over your legs.
 >
 > You would have thought finding Vlen's lodge would be easy but it quickly becomes apparent how swiftly the plants grow.
 Leave a vehicle out here overnight and you will return to find it dusted in spores; leave it for a week and it will be choked in vines.
 Leave it over a year and it will be indistinguishable from the forest floor.
 Any of these little plant-covered hillocks could be Vlen's lodge.